-Even in the 21st century, women are embarrassed about talking about their vaginas.
+Even in the 21st century, young people are embarrassed about talking about their vaginas.
 Especially if there’s a problem.
 In fact, 1 in 4 Brazilian women admit they are ashamed of saying ‘vagina’.
 And that poses huge issues for getting treatment.

-Welcome to Intensivão da PPK , the digital school of intimate health offering a five-week programme that teaches women everything they need to know about vaginas and vaginal health in a fun and forthright way.
+Welcome to Intensivão da PPK , the digital school of vagina health offering a five-week programme that teaches young people everything they need to know about vaginas in a fun and forthright way.

-The key to eradicating shame is better education so we’re arming women with all the knowledge they need to understand their vaginas, empowering them to have honest conversations about their bodies, and giving anyone, anywhere, access to treatment.
+The key to eradicating shame is better education so we’re arming young people with all the knowledge they need to understand how their vaginas work, empowering them to have honest conversations about their bodies, and giving anyone, anywhere, access to treatment.

 Intensivão da PPK offers 28 interactive lessons in the place where our young target audience can be found – TikTok.
 They’re delivered by well-known influencers and experts with specialist knowledge in vaginas, psychology and body positivity, as well as a group of ‘students’ to further amplify our reach and relevance on the platform.

-From a sociology class that asks the question ‘who gets intimate infections?’ (answer: everyone), to a chemistry class explaining vaginal pH, we cover a range of vital topics.
-And by understanding what is and isn't normal, young women will feel confident in looking after their own intimate health.
+From a sociology class that asks the question ‘who gets vagina infections?’ (answer: everyone), to a chemistry class explaining vaginal pH, we cover a range of vital topics.
+And by understanding what is and isn't normal, young people will feel confident in looking after their own vagina health.

-You can take a look at the ‘lessons’ the influencers will be posting on Intensivão da PPK here.
+You can take a look at the ‘lessons’ the influencers have been posting on Intensivão da PPK here.